-I love to run outside, smell the fresh air, have time to myself to think, and to enjoy the feeling of accomplishing a tough run.
-But when I have pain in one or both of my feet and heels every step of the way, it get’s kind of hard to enjoy anything.
+I love to run outside, smell the fresh air, have time to myself to think and enjoy the feeling of accomplishing a tough run.
+But when I have pain in one or both of my feet and heels every step of the way, it gets kind of hard to enjoy anything.

 If you’re a runner with this life-altering condition, there are a few things that you can do to alleviate the pain and get back to normal.
 Keep reading to find out.